astianmuchui/725.beta/readme.md

+                Any illegal use will result in calling of relevant authorities

          -------The security system is to ensure that this is used for the right reasons only------ .